Skin Cancer: Symptoms, Causes, and Natural Support Strategies

 13. Herbs and Spices as Nutraceuticals

 There are a number of studies showing the effectiveness of herbs and spices to prevent and treat skin cancer.
 These include turmeric, ginger, garlic, cloves, rosemary, saffron, and capsaicin.
-These herbs and spices work through a number of mechanisms to prevent and protect against many cancers, including skin cancer.
+These herbs and spices work through several mechanisms to prevent and protect against many cancers, including skin cancer.

 Conclusion